kopihao/android-ethernet-adapter/README.md

     5) `dns`
     6) `mode`

-* Get your new instance simply by:
+* Get new instance simply by:
 ```java
 EthernetAdapter ethernetAdapter = new EthernetAdapter(getApplicationContext());
 ```

+### Warning
+* Android Ethernet only works with signed application with the platform signature [4]
+* Requires declaration of android:sharedUserId="android.uid.system in AndroidManifest.xml
+* Requires signingConfig in build.gradle of application

 Demostration
 --------